jportillo5/EcoRPG/README.md

 Some bugs were fixed after the in-class demo.
 These include:
 - The melee attack sound would not play as intended
 - Sprout's "take damage" sound would not play as intended
-- Enemies would not play their sound effects as intended
+- Enemies would not play their sound effects as intended.
+The death/take damage sound now plays correctly, but the attack sound still seems to have issues.
+The decision has been made to leave this bug in.
 - Sprout's Spell List seems to have mysteriously been cleared

+The background music will only play if you run the game from the Title Sequence Animation scene.
+This technically is not a bug due to how the Audio Manager component works.